 “Will I have to install an ignition interlock device?”
 After you have two or more DWI convictions within a five-year time period, you will be required to install an IID, which is a special switch that stops your vehicle from starting if the device detects any alcohol in your breath.
 The IID has been proven to reduce drinking and driving by repeat offenders.

 Facing third DWI charges?
-For a hard-hitting defense, contact The Alband Law Firm for a free consultation at (817) 997-4366.
+For a hard-hitting defense, contact Alband, Lane & Balderama for a free consultation at (817) 997-4366.